enockyang/Midterm/README.md

 # Midterm
 Midterm

-Xuejun is here again.
-This is the fifth commit!
+This is the sixth commit here!
+Qianru is editing this commit.
+Hope everyone enjoys the week!